 Loc 2955-2959: For an organism to maintain the same degree of complexity, Dyson argued, its rate of information processing must be directly proportional to body temperature, whereas the rate of energy consumption is proportional to the square of the temperature (the additional factor of temperature comes from basic thermodynamics).
 Therefore, the power requirements slacken faster than cognitive alacrity does.
 At 310 kelvins, the human body expends approximately 100 watts.
 At 155 kelvins, an equivalently complex organism could think at half the speed but consume a quarter of the power.
 The trade-off is acceptable because physical processes in the environment slow down at a similar rate.

 Between the previous books and the next one, my “Kindle keyboard” broke down.
-I first thought I should take this as a “positive 2010_singularityproblem” and use it to get rid of the heavy hand of Amazon… I bought a “Kobo H20” only to discover, as I should have expected, that I was swapping the dependency on Amazon with a dependency on Kobo.
+I first thought I should take this as a “positive problem” and use it to get rid of the heavy hand of Amazon… I bought a “Kobo H20” only to discover, as I should have expected, that I was swapping the dependency on Amazon with a dependency on Kobo.
 The Kobo had some nice features, i.e. the fact that it is waterproof, which is handy when you read while walking the dog in the rain… but apart from that, I must admit that the old Kindle was a better gadget, among others because it was much less sluggish than the Kobo.
 Eventually, after getting tired of reading free and old ebooks (including some good ones) and of “deprotecting” my Amazon books to be able to read them on the Kobo, I eventually bought a “Kindle voyage”, and I am happy with it!

 Some of the books I read between “The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution” (below) and “Lights Out: How It All Ends” (above) include